-The District completed numerous land management activities during Fiscal Year 2016-2017.
-Management and restoration efforts including prescribed burns, native species planting, and timber harvesting continue across the District's 211,150 managed acres.
+The District completed numerous land management activities during Fiscal Year 2017-2018.
+Management and restoration efforts including prescribed burns, native species planting, and timber harvesting continue across the District's 211,149 managed acres.
 In addition, the District maintains and improves public access and recreational amenities such as boat ramps, primitive campsites, and swimming and picnic areas.
-In the pages that follow, Table 6.5 and Table 6.6 provide additional information on specific land restoration activities completed during the year.
-The projected Fiscal Year 2017-2018 staffing and management budget by WMA can be found in Table 7.
+In the pages that follow, Table 5 and Table 6 provide additional information on specific land restoration activities completed during the year.
+The Fiscal Year 2018-2019 staffing and management budget by WMA can be found in Table 7.

-To date, the District has conserved and protected 223,553 acres primarily through fee simple acquisition.
-These lands protect natural systems, wetland and floodplain functions, groundwater recharge, surface and groundwater quality, and fish and wildlife habitat.
-All District-owned lands are accessible to the public and are managed to protect water resources while providing public access and resource-based recreation.
+To date, the District has conserved and protected 224,086 acres primarily through fee simple acquisition.
+These lands help promote, wetland and floodplain functions, groundwater recharge, surface and groundwater quality, and fish and wildlife habitat, as well as protecting natural systems.
+All District-owned lands are accessible to the public and are managed to provide public access and resource-based recreation.